ShyWarrior/Machine_Learning-Part-1-Regression-Models/README.md

 ## Running the code

 ```
-Step:1 Launch Spyder
+1.Launch Spyder
-Step:2 Go to File Explorer and choose the folder containing Regression models and their Data.csv files.
+2.Go to File Explorer and choose the folder containing Regression models and their Data.csv files.
-Step:3 Set this folder as working directory by saving it and running F5.
+3.Set this folder as working directory by saving it and running F5.
-Step:4 Select the model and press ctrl+Enter to execute.
+4.Select the model and press ctrl+Enter to execute.
 ```